IDEMSInternational/open-app-builder/packages/actions/README.md

 Github actions for use by deployment repos

-## Creating Templates
+## Creating Action Templates
-Templates follow the same syntax as github-actions
+Action templates follow the same syntax as github-actions

 ## Adding Variables
-Templates can be modified with user input variables.
+Action templates can be modified with user input variables.
 These are denoted with
 ```
 %{VARIABLE_NAME}
 ```
-Variables for replacement should be defined in the template configuration `config.ts`
+Variables for replacement should be defined in the action template `config.ts`

 **Note** - when actions are triggered from main app workflows all active deployment variables will be available and can be set as default value for any inputs